-Modern Slavery Statement
+Modern Slavery Statement 2023

-This statement is made and published jointly on behalf of (1) Ashurst LLP, a limited liability partnership registered in England and Wales, (2) Ashurst LLP's wholly-owned subsidiary, Ashurst Business Services Limited, (3) Ashurst Australia, a general partnership constituted under the laws of the Australian Capital Territory, and (4) Ashurst Australia Services Pty.
-Limited in its capacity as trustee for the Travinto Services Trust, registered under the laws of the Australian Capital Territory.
-References to "Ashurst", "we", "us", "our" or the "firm" are to these bodies, together with the related entities that carry on the Ashurst business across the world.
+This statement is made and published jointly on behalf of (1) Ashurst LLP, a limited liability partnership registered in England and Wales (2) Ashurst LLP's wholly-owned subsidiary, Ashurst Business Services Limited, (3) Ashurst Australia, a general partnership constituted under the laws of the Australian Capital Territory, and (4) Ashurst Australia Services Pty Limited in its capacity as trustee for the Travinto Services Trust, having its registered office in Victoria.
+References to "Ashurst", "we", "us", "our", or the "firm" are to these bodies, together with the related entities that carry on the Ashurst business around the world.

-Our operations and supply chain
+Ashurst supply chain

 Our supply chain consists primarily of the provision of low risk professional support services or office facilities, which support our partners, lawyers and staff in their work.
 The key components they supply us with are:

-- Real estate: the offices we work from.
+- Real Estate: the offices we work from.

 - Technology: such as IT hardware and software and print services that support our business.

-- Travel services: organising and booking our travel and accommodation requirements.
+- Travel Services: organising and booking our travel and accommodation requirements.

 - Professional services: such as external training services, external consultants and contractors and legal support services.